Fort Lauderdale Pedestrian Accident Attorneys

 - A product manufacturer.
 Sometimes, a product device malfunctions, causing a serious pedestrian accident.
 Malfunctioning scooters, skateboards, or rollerblades can all result in deadly accidents.

-Before filing a claim, our Fort Lauderdale pedestrian accident lawyers will examine all the details surrounding your case to determine all liable parties.
+Before filing a claim, our Fort Lauderdale pedestrian accident attorneys will examine all the details surrounding your case to determine all liable parties.

 Pedestrian Accident Injuries